 The status of an SPC is linked to the EP or UP on which it is based.
-Therefore, it is not possible to just opt out an EP and not its associated SPC at the same time.
-Likewise, it is not possible to opt out just the SPC while leaving the EP under the jurisdiction of the UPC.
+Therefore, it will not be possible to just opt out an EP and not its associated SPC at the same time.
+Likewise, it will not be possible to opt out just the SPC while leaving the EP under the jurisdiction of the UPC.

-It is not possible to opt out any SPC that is based on a UP since the UP itself cannot be opted out.
+It will not be possible to opt out any SPC that is based on a UP since the UP itself cannot be opted out.